vipulnaik/diet-exercise-health/profile-information/physical-exercise/neck-strength-exercises-with-history.md

 * Do the isometric resistance exercises at the end of the day, before falling asleep, on alternate days.
 Do at least one repetition for a few seconds of each of the directions.
+Record in the Slack self-chat logs as `nsed`.

 * Do the neck flexor endurance test once every 2 weeks or so and record the hold duration.